linusandren/Made_S3/README.md

 ### Known Limitations

-* This module does not support watermarks or any other core image manipulation setting
+* This module does not support watermarks.
+* Placeholder images functionality is less flexible and requires a placeholder image to exist preferably as a config option.
+This is to keep s3:// operations at a minimum.